tadisdef/paleonion/README.md

 - Once you have downloaded PaleOnion, unpack it to your desktop (or other folder.
 This instructional uses the folder Desktop, so keep that in mind)

--Use the following commands to start using PaleOnion:
+- Use the following commands to start using PaleOnion:

 $ cd Desktop
 $ cd PaleOnion
 $ ./start-PaleOnion